-O. CSP shall provide the Board with:

-- 1. a projected annual budget, prepared in accordance with applicable law and in form satisfactory to the Board, prior to July 1st of each school year, related to the Services in accordance with the Contract and the Educational Program which budget shall include a budget reserve amount as determined by the Board; - 2. monthly financial statements provided not less than five (5) working days prior to the Academy Board meeting at which the information will be presented and discussed and in a form and format acceptable to the Board.
-These financial statements shall include (at a minimum): a balance sheet, an object level detailed statement of revenues, expenditures and changes in fund balance that includes a comparison of budget-to-actual information, and an explanation of variances; - 3. facilitate the annual audit in compliance with applicable laws showing the manner in which funds are spent at the Academy, however, it is acknowledged that only the Academy shall select, evaluate, replace, and retain independent auditors and the Academy shall contract directly with any auditor of its choice, and CSP will cooperate with the production of any and all documents necessary for the audit.
-Any such audit shall be the property of the Academy; and
+- Q. CSP shall provide the Board with: - 1. a projected annual budget prior to July 1st of each school year, related to the Services in accordance with the Contract and the Educational Program which budget shall include a budget reserve amount as determined by the Board; - 2. monthly financial statements provided not less than five (5) working days prior to the Academy Board meeting at which the information will be presented and discussed and in a form and format acceptable to the Board.
+These financial statements shall include (at a minimum): a balance sheet, an object level detailed statement of revenues, expenditures

-4. other information as reasonably requested by the Board to enable the Board to monitor CSP's performance under the Agreement.
+- and changes in fund balance that includes a comparison of budget-to-actual information, and an explanation of variance, and a cash flow statement; - 3. facilitate the annual audit in compliance with applicable laws showing the manner in which funds are spent at the Academy, however, it is acknowledged that only the Academy shall select, evaluate, replace, and retain independent auditors and the Academy shall contract directly with any auditor of its choice, and CSP will cooperate with the production of any and all documents necessary for the audit.
+Any such audit shall be the property of the Academy; and - 4. other information as reasonably requested by the Board to enable the Board to monitor CSP's performance under the Agreement; - R. CSP will recommend to the Board reasonable rules, regulations, policies, and/or procedures applicable to the Academy.
+The Board hereby authorizes and directs CSP to enforce such rules, regulations, and procedures consistent with Board policy. - S. CSP shall notify the Academy Board if any principal or officer of CSP, or CSP (including any related organizations or organizations in which a principal or officer of CSP served as a principal or officer) as a corporate entity, files for bankruptcy protection or, at the time the Agreement is executed, has filed for bankruptcy protection within the last five (5) years.